Next Generation Air Transportation System: Weather

 The FAA's Weather Technology in the Cockpit team of researchers are experts on the pitfalls of how weather is displayed in general aviation cockpits.
-Their main research goal is to encourage improvements in how meteorological information is shown in the cockpit so pilots can consistently and accurately interpret that information, understand its limitations and use it effectively to avoid bad weather.
+Their main research goal is to encourage improvements in how meteorological information is shown to pilots so they can consistently and accurately interpret that information, understand its limitations, and use it to avoid bad weather.

 Multiple Runway Operations and Separation Management

 Efficiency of multiple runway operations (MRO), particularly those that are closely spaced, has been limited by safety risks, including collisions and wake turbulence with nearby aircraft.
 MRO advancements improve access to closely spaced parallel runways to enable more departure and arrival operations during instrument meteorological conditions, which increase efficiency and capacity while reducing flight delays.
-MRO enables the use of simultaneous approaches in low-visibility conditions, decreases separation for approaches to runways with stricter spacing requirements, and reduces the effects of wake turbulence that leads to increased separation.
+The advancements enable the use of simultaneous approaches in low-visibility conditions, decrease separation for approaches to runways with stricter spacing requirements, and reduce the effects of wake turbulence that leads to increased separation.

-Revised wake separation standards, known as wake recategorization or wake recat, were reduced at 14 terminal radar approach control facilities and 28 airports across the United States.
+Revised wake separation standards, known as wake recategorization or wake recat, have been reduced at terminal radar approach control (TRACON) facilities and airports across the United States.
+Phase 1 of wake recat replaced a weight-based standard with new size categories more optimally based on aircraft wake turbulence characteristics.
+Phase 1.5 refined Phase 1 with further reductions to separation.
+These phases were implemented at 31 airports.

+Phase 2 defined pairwise wake turbulence separation standards among 123 aircraft types that make up 99 percent of global operations at 32 U.S. airports.
+Air traffic control operations then can implement customized wake turbulence categories optimized to maximize the benefit for an airport fleet.
+With these changes, airports experienced as high as an average 10 percent increase in throughput, enabling more aircraft to take off and land with shorter wait times on taxiways and runways.
 At Indianapolis, airlines save more than $2 million per year in operational costs with wake recat.
 At Philadelphia, airlines save about $800,000 per year.

-Phase 1 of wake recat replaced a weight-based standard with new size categories more optimally based on aircraft wake turbulence characteristics.
-Phase 1.5 refined Phase 1 with further reductions to separation.
-Phase II defined pair-wise wake turbulence separation standards among 123 aircraft types that make up 99 percent of global operations at 32 U.S. airports.
-Air traffic control operations then can implement custom wake turbulence categories that are optimized to maximize the benefit for an airport fleet.

-Phases 1 and 1.5 were implemented at 31 airports.
 Consolidated wake turbulence (CWT) aimed to use the best set of separation standards derived from these phases.
-The FAA finished converting legacy standards from the two phases into CWT standards at 19 terminal radar approach control (TRACON) facilities in 2022.
+The FAA finished converting legacy standards from the two phases into CWT standards at 19 TRACON facilities in 2022.
+The final phase is to develop dynamic wake separation enhancements for decision support systems taking wind into account.
+A total wind dynamic wake separation enhancement will give terminal area controllers a suite of decision support tools expected to increase airport throughput by an estimated 5 percent to 10 percent beyond what was already accomplished by the Phase II-based static wake separation standards.

+The FAA continues to evaluate procedures at airports with closely spaced parallel runways with simultaneous approaches and departures.
+With independent runways, aircraft can pass aircraft approaching the parallel runway next to them while dependent runways require pilots to maintain a diagonal separation.